Do you have the right visual merchandising and space planning tools to meet new demands?

 Time to Rethink Your Merchandising Processes

 Now is the time for retailers to ensure that their merchandising process is keeping up with the rate of transformation in their stores.
 If retailers don’t adapt, they will suffer from lost sales opportunities and increased labor costs.

 One Door is focused on communicating merchandising plans to stores through real-time, interactive merchandising instructions.
-Merchandising Cloud gives grocery retailers the tools to pivot quickly, execute accurately and communicate with confidence.
+Our platform gives grocery retailers the tools to pivot quickly, execute accurately and communicate with confidence.
 With a cloud-based platform that knows the exact floorplan of each and every store, store teams can get the right product on the right shelf every time.
 Want to learn more?
 Schedule a demo today.